-Older doors and windows are manufactured with poor insulating materials, may be warped and twisted due to age and allow air through cracks and gaps on and around them.
-Many old windows are also single-paned which allow a great deal of heat loss from interior spaces.
+Older doors and windows are manufactured with poor insulating materials, may be warped and twisted due to age, and allow air through cracks and gaps on and around them.
+Many old windows are also single-paned which allows a great deal of heat loss from interior spaces.

 Replacing electrical appliances such as refrigerators, dishwashers, ovens, and microwaves which are also a great way to save on energy consumption.
 But replacing them with just any new regular appliance won’t do the trick.
 They must be replaced with an ENERGY STAR certified appliance to be considered energy efficient because ENERGY STAR appliances must be 20% more efficient than the standard for regular appliances.

 Damaged or worn-out door and window weather stripping is a big source of heat loss in older buildings.
 The constant heat loss during colder weather places a strain on old and even new HVAC systems.
 Replacing weather stripping is one of the low-cost ways of saving on energy costs and will serve well in any sustainable renovation project.